daryll-ko/jpdb-stats/README.md

 ```

 Since I only use JP to EN vocab cards, the decks `cards_vocabulary_en_jp`, `cards_kanji_keyword_char`, and `cards_kanji_char_keyword` are empty for me.

-I use the 2-point grading scale setting, so the value of `grade` in my case is always either `unknown` or `okay`.

 ## Write-up